JoFox911/browser-extensions-manager-ui/README.md

 ♿ Focused on accessibility and semantic HTML, including proper use of ARIA attributes and keyboard-friendly components.

+🚀 Automated deployment to GitHub Pages, using GitHub Actions for continuous deployment, dynamic base path configuration via Vite, and branch-based publishing with peaceiris/actions-gh-pages.

-Overall, this project helped me strengthen my skills in building adaptable, maintainable, and modern Vue applications with a clean design system.
+Overall, this project helped me strengthen my skills in building adaptable, maintainable, and modern Vue applications with a clean design system and automated deployment pipeline.

 ## Recommended IDE Setup